able-solutions/aws-github-slack-webhook/README.md

 AWS CloudFormation template and Lambda Function that is designed to accept post requests to an API Gateway endpoint  that which then forward said request to a Lambda function which will post message data to a designated Slack channel

-- Author: Able
+- Author: Craig Lewis

-- Date Created: June 2016
+- Date Created: June 2019

 ## What will this repository achieve?